Skip to contents

 You can supply your table or vector input in numerous formats:

-1. A R object which can be data frame, matrix or a simple vector.
+1. An R object which can be a data frame, matrix, or simple vector.

 2. A path to a local text file in your device that contains the molecules data.
 (The file should be formatted correctly, see below.)

-3. A URL pointing to a text file on the web that contains the molecules data.
-(The file should be formatted correctly, see below.
+3. An HTTP or HTTPS URL pointing to a text file on the web that contains the molecules data.
+(The file should be formatted correctly, see below.)

-If you supply a text file (as a local file path or URL), it should be in TSV (Tab-Separated Values) format; Column names should start with "#" character.
+If you supply a text file (as a local file path or URL), it should be in TSV (Tab-Separated Values) format; the first column name should start with "#".
 Note that if you are providing the file for "Over-Representation" analysis (i.e. Single columned-data) this header line is optional and will be used as your 'Sample Name', otherwise it is required.

 Also, form the "summary" element in the function's output, you can see how Reactome Interpreted your input and subsequently the type of analysis that has been performed.